openforcefield/openforcefield.org/content/consortium/_index.md

 **The [Open Force Field Consortium officially launched](https://openforcefield.org/news/introducing-the-consortium/) on Oct 1, 2018,** but there is still room to join or get involved.

-**Industry Partners:** Bayer, BASF, Boehringer-Ingelheim, Bristol-Myers Squibb, GlaxoSmithKline, Janssen, Merck KGaA, Pfizer, Qulab, Roche, Vertex Pharmaceuticals, XtalPi
+**Industry Partners:** Bayer, BASF, Boehringer-Ingelheim, Bristol-Myers Squibb, Cresset, GlaxoSmithKline, Janssen, Merck KGaA, OpenEye, Pfizer, Qulab, Roche, Vertex Pharmaceuticals, XtalPi

 ## Interested in joining the Consortium as an Industry Partner?